Meet life with more wisdom, care and presence.

 registration & schedule details

-Winter 2019 course begins January 23rd, group size limited.
-Class meets 6 consecutive Wednesday evenings (7-9pm) + Saturday, February 23rd for a daylong retreat* (9am-3pm.)
-Tuition is $385 and includes recordings of talks and meditations, weekly class summaries and a private mindfulness consultation.
+Next course TBA.
+Classes meets 6 consecutive Wednesday evenings (7-9pm) + Saturday for a daylong retreat** (9am-3pm.)
+Tuition is $385* and includes recordings of talks and meditations, weekly class summaries and a private mindfulness consultation.
 (Participants may also attend future Mindful Living daylong retreats, by donation.)

-* Mindful Living daylong retreats are also open to past course participants, by donation.
+** Mindful Living daylong retreats are also open to past course participants, by donation.
+(Please note space is limited).

 This course is based on the SIT curriculum developed by senior teachers Mark Coleman and Martin Aylward out of the Mindfulness Training Institute, and is a part of on-going research studies on the efficacy of mindfulness meditation.